pyrou/traefik.me/README.md

 development web server from devices on your local network, like iPads, iPhones, and other computers.
 No configuration required!

-Alternatively, traefik works with dashes, and provide a default resolving to 127.0.0.1, pretty handy in a local configuration:
+Alternatively, traefik works with dashes, and provides a default resolving to 127.0.0.1, pretty handy in a local configuration:

 ```